 I thoroughly enjoyed the group work element of the training, especially in the beginning.
 It really helped us bond as a group and we also developed a great rapport with the trainer, which helped a lot when we had to switch to virtual learning.

 Throughout the course, I appreciated how QA struck a balance between making sure everybody learned what they needed to but also had space for personal growth.
-I came into the Academy with some prior coding experience that others didn’t have, but I was never twiddling my thumbs.
+I came into the programme with some prior coding experience that others didn’t have, but I was never twiddling my thumbs.
 Our trainer was always available to recommend different approaches I could try out and there were loads of online resources for improving my skills when I had the time to do so.

 And while the training was sometimes very intense, we had regular one-to-ones with our trainers to talk through anything we found difficult, any concerns we had and what work to prioritise – so I never felt overwhelmed.